coleifer/peewee/docs/peewee/query_builder.rst

     SELECT COUNT(1) FROM (...)

-To accomplish this with Peewee, the implementation is written in this way:
+To accomplish this with Peewee, the implementation is approximately:

 .. code-block:: python

-    def count(query):
+    def count(query, database):
         # Select([source1, ... sourcen], [column1, ...columnn])
         wrapped = Select(from_list=[query], columns=[fn.COUNT(SQL('1'))])
-        curs = wrapped.tuples().execute(db)
+        curs = wrapped.tuples().execute(database)
         return curs[0][0]  # Return first column from first row of result.

 We can actually express this more concisely using the